Rescue operations to extract foreigners from Sudan

 But plans were postponed from one site in Khartoum after "explosions" near a mosque designated as the assembly area, the embassy said.

-Jordanian foreign ministry spokesman Sinan Majali said Saturday that Amman had begun the evacuation of some 300 Jordanian citizens, adding there was "continuous cooperation with the UAE and Saudi Arabia for this purpose".
+Jordan on Saturday said it had begun evacuation of some 300 Jordanian citizens, adding there was the "continuous cooperation with the UAE and Saudi Arabia".

-Iraqi embassy staff left Khartoum on Saturday, foreign ministry spokesman Ahmed al-Sahhaf said, while on Sunday, 14 citizens arrived safely at a "secure site" at Port Sudan.
+Iraqi embassy staff left Khartoum on Saturday, foreign ministry spokesman Ahmed al-Sahhaf said, while on Sunday, 14 citizens arrived in Port Sudan.

-Lebanon said 60 citizens had also left Khartoum by road and were "safe", ahead of their planned evacuation by sea.
+Lebanon said 60 citizens had also left Khartoum by road, ahead of their evacuation by sea, while 83 Libyans had also reached Port Sudan.

-The Libyan embassy in Khartoum on Friday said it had evacuated 83 Libyans from Khartoum, taking them to Port Sudan.
+The Tunisian embassy has announced an evacuation operation planned for Monday, with some citizens having already left aboard Saudi ships.

-Other foreign countries preparing evacuations include South Korea and Japan, who have deployed forces to nearby countries.
+Other foreign countries preparing evacuations include South Korea and Japan, which have deployed forces to nearby countries.

+India's foreign ministry said it had two air force planes "on standby" in Saudi Arabia and a navy ship had arrived in Port Sudan, but any evacuations "would depend on the security situation".

 The Sudanese army has said it is also coordinating efforts to evacuate diplomats from China.